 2. Savings account.
 In my opinion, the lowly savings account is by far the best place to store most of your emergency fund.
 The deposits held in an ordinary online savings account are protected against bank failure by the FDIC, and you can get quick access to your money whenever you need it.
 Most online savings accounts allow you to transfer the money to the account backing your debit or credit card, so you can usually pay for what you need within minutes.

 3. Certificates of Deposit (CDs).
 A CD usually pays more than a savings account.
 Granted, you still need a microscope these days to tell if you earned any interest — but every little bit helps, as my wife likes to point out.
-For higher liquidity, no-penalty CDs are available, or you can ladder your conventional CDs to greatly increase liquidity.
+For higher liquidity, no-penalty CDs are available, or you can create a CD ladder, which greatly increases liquidity.
 And, of course, CDs are protected by the FDIC too.

 4. Prepaid credit or debit card.
 This is handy, especially for travel emergencies.
 If your first stop after an emergency is a hospital, you don’t have time to access savings accounts and things like that.
 Having a prepaid card handy will often take care of your immediate needs, giving you time to mobilize your second and third lines of defense.